4commerce-technologies-AG/midi-smtp-server/README.md

 ## Installation

+MidiSmtpServer is packaged as a RubyGem and hosted on rubygems.

+#### CLI

-MidiSmtpServer is packaged as a RubyGem so that you can easily install by entering following at your command line:
+You can easily install the package by entering following at your command line:

   `gem install midi-smtp-server`

 Use the component in your project sources by:

   `require 'midi-smtp-server'`

+#### Gemfile

+When a `Gemfile` handles your dependencies, please consider to use the [pessimistic operator](https://thoughtbot.com/blog/rubys-pessimistic-operator) at least:

+  `gem 'midi-smtp-server', '~> 3.1.2''`

+All changes by PATCH versions are always functional and compatible with no issues on update!

 <br>